-Most of us probably don’t think twice about stairs.
+Most of us probably don’t think about requiring a stairwell platform.
 Whether at home or in public, you probably don’t spare them a second glance.
 But, if you work as a tradesperson, you’re likely well aware of the challenges posed when working on stairs, and how quickly underestimating them can lead to injury.

 Tradespeople are regularly required to work on stairs for any number of tasks, including painting and decorating, plastering, electrics and more.
 It’s important to stay vigilant and carry out this work properly, to ensure you aren’t left unable to work for months, or worse.